IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **A:** Details can be found here - [Entitlements that Come with an IGEL COSMOS Platform Access Subscription (PAS) and Effects of Expiry](https://kb.igel.com/licensesmore-igelos11/en/entitlements-that-come-with-an-igel-cosmos-platform-access-subscription-pas-and-effects-of-expiry-81516637.html)

+**Q:** Does UMS 12 support demo license automatic deployment?

+**A:** Yes!
+As of UMS 12, demo licenses for IGEL OS 12 and IGEL OS 11 devices are supported by Automatic License Deployment.
+[UMS 12 License Deployment](https://kb.igel.com/endpointmgmt-12.01/en/deployment-77865002.html)

 -----

 ## FAQ - UMS